-Over 95% of the Scheme's assets are invested with investment managers who are signatories to the UN-backed Principles for RI which is a demonstration of their commitment.
-The Trustee will engage those managers who are not signatories to understand whether they have similar principles in place.
+Over 98% of the Scheme's assets are invested with investment managers who are signatories to the UN-backed Principles for RI which is a demonstration of their commitment.

-Monitoring Managers
+Monitoring and Directing Managers

 The Investment and Funding Committee which has delegated responsibility from the Trustee Board to monitor, terminate and make new manager appointments, meets with the Schemes key investment managers and raises questions on RI where appropriate.
 The Committee receives RI reporting on a quarterly basis.